BigelowLab/calanus-nwa/README.md

-# A cross-border Calanus model collaboration for the Northwest Atlantic
+# Cross-border Calanus model for the Northwest Atlantic